haimanm3/E-Commerce-Site/README.md

 You can use [Shopify CLI](https://shopify.dev/docs/themes/tools/cli) to preview, edit, and deploy this theme.

-Follow the official guide: https://shopify.dev/docs/themes/tools/cli/installation
+👉Follow the official guide: https://shopify.dev/docs/themes/tools/cli/installation

 ## 🙌 Acknowledgments